Professor and Director, Cellular and Molecular Immunology, Ophthalmology

 • 2004-2007 Assistant Professor of Immunology.
 Department of Ophthalmology, University of California Irvine, Orange, CA, USA

-• 2007-present Associate Professor of Immunology, Step I. Department of Ophthalmology, University of California Irvine, Orange, CA, USA
+• 2007-2014 Associate Professor of Immunology, Step I. Department of Ophthalmology, University of California Irvine, Orange, CA, USA

 1. Fidock DA, Gras-Masse H, Lepers JP, Brahimi K, BenMohamed L, Mellouk S, Guerin-Marchand C, Londono A, Raharimalala L & Meis JF.
 Plasmodium falciparum liver stage antigen-1 is well conserved and contains potent B and T cell determinants.
 The Journal of Immunology.
 1994.153(1): 190-204.

 2. Bottius E, BenMohamed L, Brahimi K, Gras H, Lepers JP, Raharimalala L, Aikawa M, Meis J, Slierendregt B, Tartar A, Thomas A & Druilhe P. A novel Plasmodium falciparum sporozoite and liver stage antigen (SALSA) defines major B, T helper, and CTL epitopes.
 The Journal of Immunology.
 1996.
 156(8): 2874-84.